Best Baby Bathtubs of 2025, Tested & Reviewed

 Full disclosure: Some of these baby bathtubs, including the Munchkin and Skip Hop models, were sent to us as free test samples by the manufacturer.

-Here are the Best Baby Bathtubs of 2024!
+Here are the Best Baby Bathtubs of 2025!

 1. The First Years Sure Comfort Bathtub.

-A couple other things worth mentioning about this tub.
-First, it has a little cubby area down near baby's feet that is great for holding soap, a toy, and a washcloth.
+A couple of other things worth mentioning about this tub.
+First, it has a little cubby area down near the baby's feet that is great for holding soap, a toy, and a washcloth.
 Second, it has a convenient drain plug in the bottom that can be used for draining out most water at the end of bath time, and before tipping the tub over to rinse it out.
-Finally, we mentioned that it uses a bit of grippy padding along the back, which we really liked, and it's worth mentioning that it's mildew resistant, which is a nice touch.
+Finally, we mentioned that it uses a bit of grippy padding along the back, which we really liked, and it's worth mentioning that it's mildew-resistant, which is a nice touch.
 This tub should last your baby until they are just over a year old and able to sit upright without support in the regular bathtub.
 Cons?
 Well, it's big so storage can be an issue, though if you're crafty you can figure out a way to hang it inside your tub using a sturdy hook.
-Overall, this is the best baby tub that we were able to find for versatility, simplicity, safety, and durability.
+Overall, this is the best baby tub that we've tested for versatility, simplicity, safety, and durability.
 Coming in at only about $25, and available in blue or pink, it's also a great deal!
 Who else loves The First Years Bathtub?
 Our friends at WhatToExpect and Babygearlab call it a top pick!
 Interested?
 You can check out this First Years bathtub here.

 2. Blooming Bath Lotus Baby Bathtub.

 While our best baby bathtub is a rigid and versatile plastic tub, this is the number one option for parents who want to do baths in their kitchen or bathroom sink.
 This absolutely adorable lotus flower-style foam bath sink insert is one of the cutest things we've tested in our 10+ years of doing baby gear reviews!
 It reminded us of the giant pieces of egg-crate foam that parents would put in their kitchen sinks for infant bathing, but much nicer!
-It fit very nicely into the larger side of our double kitchen sink, making a nicely contoured papasan-style pod for our baby to sit into.
-Four overlapping petals make for a great contour to support your baby, and make it versatile enough to expand and contract to fit different size sinks.
+It fits very nicely into the larger side of our double kitchen sink, making a nicely contoured papasan-style pod for our baby to sit into.
+Four overlapping petals make for a great contour to support your baby and make it versatile enough to expand and contract to fit different-sized sinks.
 Not only is it cute and comfortable, it's also made very well.
 It has soft fabric and foam insides that are durable and easy to wash and dry, and it has a nice soft and flat bottom to safely support the bum without too much sliding around.
 After you use it, you can hang it up to drip-dry, or you can throw it into the dryer for about 20 minutes and it will come out as good as new.
 In our testing, the babies seemed to really like it and found it super supportive and comfortable.
 We liked it too - it was soft, cozy, adorable, and easy to use!

 After using it, you wring it out to remove extra water and then put it in the dryer.
 Worked really well and without any issues, though we didn't try the drip-dry method, which we guess could just as easily hang in your regular bathtub to dry.
 There are a few downfalls for choosing this type of baby bathtub.
 First, because it is not a larger plastic tub, babies tend to outgrow it after about 6 months or so.
 Second, this particular flower-style baby tub fit really well into our kitchen sink, but we tested it out in a large farmhouse-style sink and it was close to its limits.
 The larger sink measured 24" wide and 18" deep; with that sink, the flower opened up quite a bit so it didn't have the nice contoured support that it had in the smaller test sink (about 18" by 18").
 Basically, the bigger the sink, the flatter the flower petals lay down.
 We suggest the largest sink to use this in would be about 22" wide.
 Overall, if you can't help but get one of these adorable bathtubs, and your sink isn't too big, then this is an excellent option for those looking for something a little cuter and comfier than a traditional plastic baby tub.
 This usually costs about $40, and comes in a ton of different colors and patterns.
 Who else loves the Blooming Lotus BathTub?
 Our friends at Babylist, Babygearlab, and WhatToExpect call it a top pick!
 Interested?
 You can check out this Blooming Lotus option here.